SF Fleet Week returns in 2022: Oct 2-10

-Note: ships and docking locations aren't announced now until the ships are at the docks.
+Note: locations of specific ships aren't announced now until the ships are at the docks.

 To kick off Fleet Week in San Francisco, the Navy sends a line of ships sailing under the Golden Gate Bridge and past the waterfront area.